 Crime In Brookline

-Throughout the first six months of 2013, the Brookline Police Department has continued to provide the highest caliber of police services to the citizens of Brookline.
+Throughout 2013, the Brookline Police Department continued to provide the highest caliber of police services to the citizens of Brookline.
 Through proactive policing and deployment, Department-wide problem solving efforts, advanced training for our officers and the innovative use of technology, we have seen great successes in the prevention and resolution of crime and disorder problems in the community.

 For further information on these reports, please contact our crime analysis unit at (617) 730-2734.